Before you apply for Core Training you should check that you're eligible.

 Round deadline for submitting a CREST

-It is anticipated that applicants will be able to provide a CREST at time of application.
-If you are not able to provide a CREST at this time, you will be presented with a window to submit a CREST within 72 hours of the application window closing (The CREST upload window will close at 4pm on 4 December 2022).
+As a result of changes to the application process, only the 2024 version of the CREST form will be accepted.
+It is anticipated that you will be able to provide a CREST at time of application.
+If you are not able to provide a CREST at this time, you will be presented with a window to submit a CREST within 72 hours of the application window closing.
+The CREST upload window will close at 4pm on Thursday 23 November 2023.

 Important: Important

-Applicants who are required to submit a CREST must do so before the deadline, failure to submit this may result in your application being withdrawn.
+Applicants who are required to submit a CREST must do so before the deadline.
+Failure to submit this or if you submit a CREST but have answered the questions incorrectly will result in your application being withdrawn and your application will not progress in this round of recruitment.

 Special circumstances and Fitness to Practise